Palm-nut vulture: Distribution and habitat

 Palm-nut vultures are found throughout most of the coastal areas of the African continent from The Gambia to Kenya and as far South as South Africa.
-The total African population is estimated to be 80 000 pairs.
+The total African population is estimated to be 80,000 pairs.
 There are approximately 40 birds in South Africa.

 The only Southern African subregions to have resident breeding pairs of palm-nut vultures are South Africa and Mozambique.
 The breeding distribution of the palm-nut vulture during the 1970s census period was centred on the Raffia palm groves of the Kosi Bay system and Mtunzini.
 Its distribution is linked to the presence of the Raffia palm Raphia australis at all permanently occupied sites, and the existence of this species at Mtunzini is entirely due to the artificial cultivation of Raffia palms.
 Currently there are 7 known nesting sites in South Africa and a total of 40 individual birds.

 As the name suggests, the distribution of the palm-nut vulture closely tracks that of oil (Elaeis guineensis) or raffia (Raphia sp.) palms.
 Consequently, it is most common in coastal forests and mangrove swamps below 1500 m, but also occurs in wet savannas.

 Behaviour and ecology

 Food and feeding

-Unusually for birds of prey, the palm-nut vulture feeds mainly on the fleshy fruit-husks of the oil palm and on the palm-fruits of Raffia palms, as well as wild dates, oranges, other fruits, some grains and acacia seeds.
+Unusual for birds of prey, the palm-nut vulture feeds mainly on the fleshy fruit-husks of the oil palm and on the palm-fruits of Raffia palms, as well as wild dates, oranges, other fruits, some grains and acacia seeds.
 These fruits make up over 60% of the adult bird's diet and over 90% of the juvenile bird's diet.
 It has also been recorded to feed on crabs (both freshwater and marine), molluscs, frogs, tadpoles, fish, dung beetles, termites, alate ants, alate termites, locusts, small mammals, birds and their nestlings, snakes, other reptiles, even reptiles’ eggs and hatchlings, and it has been known to occasionally attack domestic poultry and feed on carrion.